ResearchSoftwareHour/rsh-notes/README.md

 Our first focus is research software skills, such as:

-- a tour of the Rust programming language
+- A tour of the Rust programming language
-- profiling code for CPU and memory bottlenecks
+- Profiling code for CPU and memory bottlenecks
-- workflow management
+- Workflow management
-- pair programming with our normal work
+- Pair programming with our normal work
 - CMake best practices
-- demonstrating few Python packages that we use all the time
+- Demonstrating few Python packages that we use all the time
-- Sample data, how would analyze it?  make repo, load, reformat, wrangle, plot.
+- Sample data, how would analyze it?
+Make repo, load, reformat, wrangle, plot.
+- What are our favorite visualization tools and why?

 ### Scientific computing support skills

 There are tons of related tools for working with code:

-- go through git usage
+- Go through git usage
-- adding automated testing to a repo
+- Adding automated testing to a repo
-- moving documentation from X to readthedocs
+- Moving documentation from X to readthedocs
-- working with pip/conda for Python
+- Working with pip/conda for Python
-- how we use GitHub
+- How we use GitHub and GitLab
 - Jupyter, and Jupyter pitfalls and how to compensate

 ### Evaluate *your* own code

-We can take the code from a listener, go through it, discuss and improve it.
+We can take the code from a listener, go through it, discuss and give suggestions for improvements.
 Suggest by opening an issue in this repository or contacting one of us.

 - The code should have some open license, so that we can distribute it to our viewers and add it to our materials.
 In return, we